withastro/docs/src/pages/en/guides/manual-setup-new.md

 Congratulations, you're now set up to use Astro!

-If you'd like to continue a guided tour of Astro, read our main [Installation guide](/en/installation-new#3-start-).
 If you followed this guide completely, you can jump directly to [Step 3: Start](/en/installation-new#3-start-) to continue and learn how to run Astro for the first time.